logo

 Embassies

-There are a few consulates in Zanzibar, but all embassies are situated in Dar Es Salaam.
+Most of the embassies are situated in Dar Es Salaam.

 Medical